CHEF ANDREA GRAY

 “Recipes are amazing things, somewhere between magic potions and passports to a different way of living.” /Bee Wilson, The Guardian 18 June 2017

-I work closely with you to develop a menu that reflects your vision, makes the most of seasonal ingredients and accommodates any dietary preferences and/or restrictions.
+I create a custom menu for each of my events, working closely with the host/ess to develop a menu that reflects your vision, makes the most of seasonal ingredients and accommodates any dietary preferences and/or restrictions.

 I personally present each course to you and your guests.

 I invite you and an intimate group of friends to share that experience, to partake of el provecho (this is what Mexicans say when the French say “bon appetit”, loosely translated it mean “privilege”) that has been my greatest gift, that of sharing and preparing meals in the kitchens of Paris, Mexico, Puerto Rican, New York’s Little Italy, and at the side of my Peruvian and Carribean family members, my best friend who is an amazing Mediterranean home cook and, of course, in American kitchens.
 Author of the award-winning cookbook, Celebraciones Mexicanas: History, Traditions and Recipes, since opening Una Señorita Gourmet, I have cooked for Bay area C-level executives from such firms as AirBnB and Google, catered team-building events and board luncheons for Twitter and Levi Strauss, ladies nights out, non-profit fundraising events, and other gatherings of up to 50 people; but my sweet spot, I ahve to say, is an intimate seated dinner for 8-20 guests.